acatarinaoaraujo/acatarinaoaraujo.github.io/projects/project-1.md

-Why Mario?
+## Why Mario?

 I remember playing Mario for the first time when I was about 7 years old.
 Mario was the first game I have ever played.
 My brother, who is older than me, introduced me to Nintendo 64 Console at the year of 2004.
 We were behind in time compared to our American counterparts.
 At the decade of 1990-2000, the inflation in Brazil was exorbitant, and technological devices coming from other countries received huge taxes on top of it.
 The minimum wage at that time was 180,00 reais (equivalent to 33,64 dollars) and only one video game cartridge costed a little over it.
 So, instead of buying a new cartridge, we exchanged them with friends.

+## Team Work

-Team Work: When Professor Jason Leigh talked about the final project for ICS 111, I immediately thought about making a game based on Mario.
+When Professor Jason Leigh talked about the final project for ICS 111, I immediately thought about making a game based on Mario.
 However, I did not have a group yet, I needed to invite two classmates to participate on this project and convince them about Mario.
 Fortunately, my team liked my idea, and Professor Leigh gave us full autonomy for this project.
 My team and I began to think about how to use the tools we had to make the game work.
 The more tools we use, the better it is for us in terms of practice and knowledge.